thingsboard/thingsboard-edge/ui-ngx/src/assets/help/en_US/converter/decoder_fn_v2.md

   The platform will use this property to automatically assign the device/asset to a customer, creating a new customer if one with the specified name does not exist.
 This assignment occurs only during the creation process of the device/asset by the current integration; if the device/asset already exists, the platform ignores this parameter.

 * Optional **group** property (overridable):
-  The platform will use this property to automatically assign the device to a specific entity group, creating a new group if one with the specified name does not exist.
+  The platform will use this property to automatically assign the device/asset to a specific entity group, creating a new group if one with the specified name does not exist.
 The group is created within the tenant's scope (by default) or under a customer (if the **customer** property is present).
 This assignment only happens during the initial creation by the current integration; if the device/asset already exists, the parameter is ignored.

 * Optional **label** property (overridable):
   This property provides non-unique, user-friendly labels for devices/assets, which can be displayed on dashboards.
 Like other properties, it is applied only during creation by the current integration.